toukubo/new_os/Teams/Developers/Workflow/branching_releasing_deploy_report.md

 ### build and deploy
 circle ci we use. and after PR -> Merge by Releaser, it would be built automatically and deployed in development server.

+### test on the dev

++ see your development server. and test there

+### change the interface specs if needed
+usually you need to commit and push there.

+### reporting

+1. report into ticket ( basecamp ) todo comment ( not git side but in bc )
+2.